myrrlyn/apocrypha.es/priv/archive/8k3apu.md

 Around 1E 415 Jarl Lokheim of Whiterun was killed when Numinex unexpectedly attacked the city.
 Lokheim was succeeded by a fearsome warrior named Olaf One-Eye who vowed to seek out the wyrm.
-Olaf purportedly confronted the dragon atop Mount Anthor, where he used the thu’um to defeat him.
+Olaf purportedly confronted the dragon atop Mount Anthor, where he used the Thu’um to defeat him.
 Olaf then conveyed the dragon back to Whiterun where he imprisoned it in his castle, dubbed Dragonsreach in honor of this task.
 King Olaf’s Verse famously challenges this account and claims Olaf was a fraud who was the one truly responsible for the